google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/heap-snapshots.markdown

 ![Containment view](imgs/containment-view.png)

 <p class="note">
-  <strong>Example:</strong> Try this <a href="https://developer.chrome.com/devtools/docs/heap-profiling-containment">demo page</a> (opens in a new tab) for finding out how to explore closures and event handlers using the view.
+  <strong>Example:</strong> Try this <a href="https://developer.chrome.com/devtools/docs/heap-profiling-containment">demo page</a> for finding out how to explore closures and event handlers using the view.
 </p>

 <strong>A tip about closures</strong>